 - Admission, Registration & Enrollment

-Each applicant admitted to a graduate program at UCLA receives an online official offer of admission letter containing their UCLA ID number, a link to the online Statement of Intention to Register (SIR) and a Statement of Legal Residence.
-Once these are submitted online, the admitted applicant is entered in the Registrar’s database through MyUCLA.
+All UCLA admitted students receive an online official offer of admission letter with their UCLA ID number and a link to the Statement of Intention to Register (SIR) and a Statement of Legal Residence.
+Once these are submitted online, the admitted applicant is entered into the Registrar’s database through MyUCLA.

 If a final transcript, degree diploma, or other documentation confirming the undergraduate degree was requested on the checklist accompanying the admission letter, it must be delivered to Graduate Admissions/Student Academic Services no later than November 1 to ensure continuing registration and enrollment as a graduate student at UCLA.

 Registration consists of paying fees and enrolling in classes.
 Registration fees and other University charges are paid through BruinBill.
-BruinBill is an electronic bill (eBill) that students view in MyUCLA.
-See sections titled “BruinBill” and “Online Account Access Through MyUCLA and eBills.”
-Enrollment in classes is completed via MyUCLA.
-See the section titled “MyUCLA”.
+BruinBill, the UCLA campus billing platform, is where you can manage and pay for registration fees, campus charges, housing, transportation fees and more.
+BruinBill is available 24/7; just log on to MyUCLA (you’ll need your UCLA Logon ID) to access it.
 Students must complete both processes by the established deadlines to be officially registered and enrolled for the term.

 - California Residence for Tuition Purposes

-To establish California residence, students must be a U.S. citizen or an eligible non-citizen who has been physically present in the state for more than one year, and must be able to provide convincing evidence that their intent for the entire year has been to establish a permanent residence in the state.
+To establish California residence, students must be U.S. citizens or eligible non-citizens who have been physically present in the state for more than one year, and must be able to provide convincing evidence that their intent for the entire year has been to establish a permanent residence in the state.
 Students must also be financially independent, as defined by the UC Office of General Counsel, if their parents are not California residents.